-A.1.1.
+B.1.1.
 STRATEGY: Complete forest inventory on twenty percent of Mississippi's forest resources on an annual basis.

-Output: Inventory twenty percent of the state on annual basis

-Efficiency: Cost of completing each inventory

-Explanatory: Lack of funding
+Output: Inventory twenty percent of the state on an annual basis Efficiency: Cost of completing each inventory Explanatory: Lack of funding